ferrnnaando/ferrnnaando/README.md

 ## Get in Touch

 - 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/your-username/)
-- 🐦 Reach out to me on [Twitter](https://twitter.com/your-handle/)
-- 📧 Email me at azuagaferrnnaando@gmail.com
+- 📧 Email me at me@fernandoazuaga.com

-## Thanks for Visiting

-Thanks for checking out my profile!
-If you find my projects interesting or have any feedback, I'd love to hear from you.
-Happy coding! 🚀